Virginia Libraries Outcomes Report 2019-2020 (E-rate Funding Year 2020-2021)

-Through its Library Development and Networking Division, the Library of Virginia assists public libraries in understanding the E-Rate process, navigating the rules and regulations, preparing technology plans, and completing applications.
+The Library Development and Networking Division assists public libraries in understanding the E-rate process, navigating the rules and regulations, preparing technology plans, and completing applications.

 Library of Virginia